prrrffrrrp/RemaneR/README.md

 !RemaneR will accept any file extension supported by Textract as a source of new names but only .txt, .docx, .odt and .xlsx extensions have been tested.
-In addition to work properly, the names in the list of names contained by the file, should be either comma separated or separated by a new line character.
+In addition, to work properly, the names in the list of names contained by the file, should be either comma separated or separated by a new line character.
-The .xlsx files should contain only one column with names, to work properly.
+The .xlsx files should contain only one column with names.

 ----------
 #### Work in progress:

-Because the it can be trycky to install the Textract module and because it does way more than it is strictly necessary in !RemaneR, I'm working in a version that will be Textract free.You can find it in the _nodependency_ branch.
+Because it can be trycky to install the Textract module and because it does way more than it is strictly necessary in !RemaneR, I'm working in a version that will be Textract free.You can find it in the _nodependency_ branch.